neoneye/PlanExe-web/index.md

 <h1 class="post-title">Homepage of PlanExe</h1>
 <div class="header-description">
     <p class="subtitle">PlanExe is a tool for making plans.</p>
-    <p class="description">Try out your ideas.</p>
 </div>
 </header>

 ## What is it

-- PlanExe is a planner, that can make plans from vague descriptions.
+- PlanExe is a planner, that can generate a detailed plan from a short description.
 - Open source, MIT license.
 You can modify the python code or the report template.
 - Uses LlamaIndex so the AI provider can be changed, such as OpenRouter, Ollama, LM Studio.